 During the election campaign, Trump initially said that he would stop the war in Ukraine in 24 hours, then moved the deadline and promised to seat Putin and Zelensky at the negotiating table before his inauguration in the second half of January 2025.
 Trump talked a lot about ending aid to Ukraine, but at the same time stated that Putin’s demands — handing over to Russia the entire territory of Donetsk, Luhansk, Kherson and Zaporizhia regions — were unacceptable.
 The plan of future Vice President Vance does not add much clarity to Trump’s program.
 Vance, in essence, proposed that Russia and Ukraine stop at the current line of contact, making it a demilitarized zone; Ukraine is guaranteed not to join any alliances in exchange for security guarantees from Russia.
 Russia will not be obliged to pay reparations and will apparently receive some easing of sanctions.
 Vance’s ideas were met with an extremely negative reaction in Kyiv, and Moscow simply reiterated its demands to the West and Ukraine.

 It is envisioned that Trump may issue an ultimatum to Moscow and Kyiv.
-Either Putin and Zelensky sit down at the negotiating table, or Trump will cut off all military aid to Kyiv to put pressure on Zelensky; and to put pressure on Moscow, on the contrary, he will threaten to significantly increase support for Ukraine with weapons, and radically increase economic pressure on Moscow, including hitting the most vulnerable spot — Russian income from the sale of oil and gas, by collapsing oil prices.
+Either Putin and Zelensky sit down at the negotiating table, or Trump will cut off all military aid to Kyiv to put pressure on Zelensky; and to put pressure on Moscow, on the contrary, he will threaten to significantly increase support for Ukraine with weapons, and radically increase economic pressure on Moscow, including hitting the most vulnerable spot — Russian income from the sale of oil and gas, by collapsing oil prices (in theory though).
 Incidentally, some Russian big businessmen are already expecting a collapse in oil prices.

 In fact, if we exclude that Putin and Zelensky will want to immediately sit down for negotiations at Trump’s invitation, then we find ourselves in a situation of possible conflict escalation rather than resolution.